Hypouricemic Effect of Moringa Oleifera Leaves and Ginger (Zingiber Officinale Rosc.) Powders in Male Albino Rats

 Abstract

-This study amied to examine the effect of leaves of Moringa (M) and ginger (G) powder on the mice infected Hyperuricemia.
-Chemical analyzes of powders Moringa leaves and ginger was conducted.
-48 adult male of laboratory rat, were used their weight were (200 ± 2g).
-Twelve groups include control group (four mice/group) have been divided.
-All groups were injected by Gentamicin (100 mg/kg of body weight) daily for seven days except control group.
-The powders at percent (2%, 4%) of M and ginger and their mixtures were added in a ratio ((1:1), (2:1), (1:2)) from the Basel diet.
-After 4 weeks the mice were slaughtered then it was estimated, body weight, weight of Heart, Liver, Kidney and Spleen, level of glucose in blood, kidney functions, albumin, globulin ,total protein.
+This study aimed to examine the effect of Moringa leaves (M) and ginger (G) powders on Hyperuricemic albino rats.
+Chemical analyses of powders Moringa leaves and ginger powders were conducted.
+Forty-eight adult male laboratory rats were used, and their weight was (200 ± 2g).
+Twelve groups have been divided, including a control group (four rats/group).
+All groups were injected with Gentamicin (100 mg/kg of body weight) daily for seven days except the control group.
+The powders at percent (2% and 4%) of M or ginger and their mixtures were added in a ratio ((1:1), (2:1), (1:2)) from the basal diet.
+After 4 weeks, the mice were slaughtered.
+Then, body weight, weight of heart, liver, kidney, and spleen, level of glucose in serum, kidney functions, albumin, globulin, and total protein were estimated.
 Then, statistical analysis was conducted.
-Results: this study showed that the M or G separately or in combination significantly improve the body weight, Organs weight, serum glucose, kidney functions, albumin, globulin and total protein.
-While there was significant progress in blood glucose levels at the 2% Moringa fed group.
-Also there were significant improvements at body weight gain, feed essential ratio kidney functions, albumin, globulin, total protein and, Liver and Kidney weight at the group fed on Ginger 4%.
-While mixture at 4% (2M: 1G), have been more significant improved in all parameters Hyperuricemic albino rats.
-In conclusion: This review found statistical significance that mixture at 4% (2M: 1G) may improve health status of Hyperuricemic albino rats.
+This study showed that the M or G separately or in combination significantly improves body weight, organ weight, serum glucose, kidney functions, albumin, globulin, and total protein.
+In contrast, there was significant progress in blood glucose levels in the 2% Moringa-fed group.
+Also, there were significant improvements in body weight gain, feed efficiency ratio, kidney functions, albumin, globulin, total protein, liver, and kidney weight in the group fed on Ginger 4%.
+Meanwhile, the mixture at 4% (2M: 1G) has significantly improved all parameters of hyperuricemic albino rats.
+This review found a statistical significance that a mixture at 4% (2M: 1G) may improve the health status of Hyperuricemic albino rats.

 Keywords